Just for today…

 As I continued to let the precepts run through my head I reminded myself that we cannot predict how others may react 100% of the time.
 We can only make sure we ourselves act without worry or anger, to be honest, and full of gratitude and kindness.
 Even when we follow the precepts, we still must be considerate and remember that this does not give us free rein to say whatever we believe to be true.
 Is it right for the situation?
 Is it right for that person?
 Is it appropriate for us to say anything at all?
 All we can do is try, and be compassionate when things go awry.

 Things seem to be well between us.
 She never said anything, and perhaps I even made it up in my head.
 No matter, I’ll wish her peace, happiness, and healing in any case and remember to do better by her next time.

 I used to think the Reiki Precepts were guidelines to live by, and, though I still believe that’s true, I’m seeing how my relationship with them is evolving.
 As I meditate more regularly with them, I see that they’re transforming into a healing tool for me.
 They’re helping me ground, cleanse, and be rid of the negativity that resides inside me, rather than what comes out of me.
-My holiday experience was a little heart wrenching – to doubt and question the precepts and how they helped me through it.
-I think a “crisis” in faith is sometimes needed, almost like us bursting through the cocoon and re-emerging transformed.
+My holiday experience was a little heart wrenching, including the aftermath of questioning and doubting the precepts.
+I think a “crisis” in faith is sometimes needed, almost like bursting through the cocoon and re-emerging transformed.